MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-how-update-currencies.md

 > [!Important]
 > Do not create the local currency code both in the **General Ledger Setup** and in the **Currencies** page.
 This will create confusion between the blank currency and the LCY code in the currency table, and bank accounts, customers or vendors might accidentally be created, some with the blank currency and some with the LCY code.

 Your general ledger is set up to use your local currency (LCY), but you can set it up to also use another currency with a currency exchange rate assigned.
 By designating a second currency as a so-called additional reporting currency, [!INCLUDE[prod_short](includes/prod_short.md)] will automatically record amounts in both LCY and this additional reporting currency on each G/L entry and other entries, such as GST entries.
 For more information, see [Set Up an Additional Reporting Currency](finance-how-setup-additional-currencies.md).
 The additional reporting currency is most often used to facilitate financial reporting to owners that reside in countries/regions using different currencies than the local currency (LCY).

+> [!IMPORTANT]
+> If you want to use an additional reporting currency for financial reporting, make sure that you understand the limitations.
+For more information, see [Set Up an Additional Reporting Currency](finance-how-setup-additional-currencies.md).

 ## <a name="currencies"></a>Currencies